Did you know that an estimated $4 – $7 billion in matching gift funds goes unclaimed per year?

 - Corporate matching gifts.
 Corporate matching gift programs involve an employer matching the donations of their employees.
 This will be at a set ratio and have a predetermined list of eligible charitable organizations.
 Many people don’t even realize that their employers have this program set up and thus miss out on making a greater impact.
 This type of program requires the completion of matching gift forms to confirm the employer’s participation.

 - Personal matching gifts.
 This is similar to a corporate matching gift program except the person matching the gift isn’t your employer.
-This will likely be a generous supporter to the organization who vows to match eligible gifts up to a certain amount to a specific organization (If you’ve ever listened to NPR’s fundraising drives, you’re definitely familiar with “a generous donor offering a match for a limited time!”).
+This will likely be a generous supporter to the organization who vows to match eligible gifts up to a certain amount to a specific organization (If you’ve ever listened to NPR’s fundraising drives, you’re definitely familiar with “a generous donor offering a match for a limited time!”
+We hope you read that in your best radio announcer’s voice.).
 This might also require a matching gift form.

 - Matching gift campaigns.
 This is a larger and more focused matching gift effort made by the recipient charity.
 Your organization might recruit a business, benefactor, board member, or foundation to match gifts made up to a certain dollar amount.
 Then, you’ll reach out to donors about the match opportunity and encourage them to give.
 You’ll have to report the money received to the matching provider, and they’ll match the gifts up to the promised amount.
 Finding the right match sponsor might have to be done through personal asks or via a formal grant application.

 Now that you know the different opportunities you have for matching gifts, let’s dive a little deeper into how the actual process works.